-- We attracted and retained an engaged and skilled workforce by executing on employee survey action plans and our talent development strategy in accordance with approved timelines. - We have sponsored career fairs and conferences at organizations focused on underrepresented minorities to ensure we continue to attract the best talent and increase representation.
-Additionally, we launched unconscious bias training for the full organization. - In 2022, we expanded our diversity, equity and inclusion efforts with the launch of Employee Resource Groups ("ERGs").
-ERGs are voluntary, employee-led groups focused on fostering a diverse, inclusive workplace aligned with ONE Intellia.
+- We attracted and retained an engaged and skilled workforce by executing on employee survey action plans and our talent development strategy in accordance with approved timelines. - We have sponsored career fairs and conferences at organizations focused on underrepresented minorities to ensure we continue to attract the best talent and increase representation. - In 2023, we continued our focus on diversity, equity and inclusion efforts with the continued investment in our Employee Resource Groups ("ERGs").
+ERGs are voluntary, employee-led groups focused on fostering a diverse, inclusive workplace aligned with our corporate value of "ONE", which encourages belonging and teamwork at Intellia.
 They are led and participated in by employees who share a characteristic, whether it's gender, ethnicity, religious affiliation, lifestyle or interest.
 The groups exist to provide support and help for personal or career development and to create a safe space where employees can bring their whole selves to the table.
 Coworkers are also invited to join the ERGs to support their colleagues.